 Foreign clinical trials may or may not be conducted under an IND.
-However, their safety assessments should be submitted annually.
+However, their safety assessments should be submitted annually

 We conduct clinical trials typically in three sequential phases (1-3), but the phases may overlap or be combined.
 An institutional review board, or IRB, must review and approve each trial before it can begin.
 Phase 1 includes the initial administration of a tested drug to a small number of humans.
 These trials are closely monitored and may be conducted in patients but are usually conducted in healthy volunteer subjects.
+These trials are closely monitored and may be conducted in patients but are usually conducted in healthy volunteer subjects.
 These trials are designed to determine the metabolic and pharmacologic actions of the drug in humans and the side effects associated with increasing doses as well as, if possible, to gain early evidence of effectiveness.
-Phase 2 usually involves trials in a limited patient population to evaluate dosage tolerance and appropriate dosage, identify possible adverse effects and safety risks and preliminarily evaluate the efficacy of the drug for specific indications.
+Phase 2 usually involves trials are large trials used to further evaluate to evaluate dosage tolerance and appropriate dosage, identify possible adverse effects and safety risks and preliminarily evaluate the efficacy of the drug for specific indications.
 Phase 3 trials are large trials used to further evaluate clinical efficacy and test further for safety by using the drug in its final form in an expanded patient population.
 There can be no assurance that we or our licensees will successfully complete Phase 1, Phase 2 or Phase 3 testing with respect to any therapeutic candidate within any specified period of time, if at all.
 Furthermore, clinical trials may be suspended at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
-We and our licensees perform some of our nonclinical and clinical testing outside of the United States.
-The acceptability of the results of our preclinical and clinical testing by the FDA will be dependent upon adherence to applicable U.S. and foreign standards and requirements, including GLP, GCP and the Declaration of Helsinki for protection of human subjects.
+We and our licensees perform some of our nonclinical and clinical testing outside of the Declaration of Helsinki for protection of humans subjects.